hill-a/academic-kickstart/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm Ashley Hill, a brit who has spent his life in france.
+I'm Ashley Hill, a Brit who has spent his life in France.
 Currently a Researcher Engineer specialized in machine learning applied to robotics.
 You can usually find me playing around with Machine Learning, Robotics, Electronics, Astronomy, and Programming.
 {style="text-align: justify;"}

 Here is my [thesis](PhD.pdf) for the curious.